-Join Terri Wagner for an in-depth discussion in this video Surveying requirements attributes, part of Developing Project Requirements.
+Join Terri Wagner for an in-depth discussion in this video Surveying requirements attributes, part of Project Management Foundations: Requirements.

 - Remember a requirement attribute…just defines a particular piece of information…about the concept you're describing.…At a minimum you want to capture…the source of each requirement.…Priority is also an important attribute.…You want to know if this is a must-have requirement…or something the stakeholder would like to have…but could live without.…Other common attributes include…a Unique Identifier.…You can't trace or reference requirements properly…unless every requirement has a Unique Identifier.…

 That's easy, decide your numbering scheme…and do it manually.…Or let your requirements-management tool do it for you…if you use that type of software.…Acceptance Criteria.…Do you write testable requirements?…In the end you're going to be expected…from a team perspective, to prove that the solution…delivers all the capabilities the customer…or stakeholder requested.…Documenting who wrote the requirement…is another common attribute.…

 It let's the team know who to talk to if there are questions…about a particular requirement.…

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.

 The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.